Resources and Opportunities

 • Initial proposal on methodological approach, including data sources and analytical methods

-• The work plan would include:
+• The work plan includes:

 • Gantt chart outlining activities and timeframe